 It might seem complicated, but in fact it’s very simple.
 Yes, they do.
 In fact, it’s useful for people from the UK to have insurance even if they’re taking holidays within their own country – find out why you need travel insurance for holidays in the UK.

 But if you’re travelling overseas – which would include anywhere in Ireland for citizens of Great Britain – it’s of added importance.
-Whether you’re travelling for leisure or business, travel insurance makes sure you’re protected against losses, theft, cancellations and delays that you might experience during your travel.
+Whether you’re travelling for leisure or business, travel insurance may help you to be protected against losses, theft, cancellations and delays that you might experience during your travel.

 Healthcare for Brits in Ireland